Awakening - a Last Hero Story

 "Enough of this!"
 The Angel said with a wave of her hand; she clearly wanted to more answers, but could no longer bear hearing his voice.

 Slae opened his eyes, and looked up at the Angel of Light sitting upon her throne in all her glory.
-He was back in his body and remembered nothing of what just happened.
-He scratched his head and felt as if he was awakening from a dream that was just out of the reaches of his memory.
+He was back in his body but felt like he had awakened from a dream that was just out of the reaches of his memory.
 He rubbed a bit at his head, standing to his feet.

 "Very well.”
 The Angel continued her story, “The first universe in which he lived was much smaller than this one, containing only one planet with life.
-It was a place of paradise where no death or evil act ensued.
+It was a place of paradise where no death or evil ensued.
 But at the decision of a single High Council Elder, wicked desires were imprinted on the hearts of everyone.
-Done in the name of balance; most were ignorant of the change.
+This done in the name of balance; though most were ignorant of the change.

 "Yet there were three magicians, men of renown whom used their gifts for entertainment.
-While they were aware of the change taking place; a new energy in their hearts.
-They sought to understand the energy, yet they did not know what they were tampering with.
-Having discovered immense new power in the strange energy they dissolved from a state of good to one of evil.
+They were aware of the change taking place; a new energy in their hearts.
+They sought to understand the energy, yet they did not know with what they tampered with.
+Even so, having discovered immense new power in the strange energy they resolved to learn all they could and eventually their good hearts dissolved into evil.
 Each one specialized in a fundamental law of the universe for the sole purpose of having power over it.
 The three as one could alter the physical realm to their choosing.

-"In front of an entire world watching they sacrificed a young woman.
-Being the first act that fed into the darkness it caused their powers to amass to even greater potential.
+"In front of an entire world watching they sacrificed a young woman to their dark power in a binding pact.
+The sacrifice worked to feed the evil and their powers amassed to even greater potential.
 The entire world soon went to war and armies of innumerable sizes fought against each other.
 However, that which opposed the three, was not enough.

 "Every day their influence increased.
 Every day the forces of good lost numbers to the darkness and the entire planet fell under their rule.
-They ruthlessly killed anyone who did not share their wicked intent.
-Even so, all hope was not lost, for the young boy matured into a man.
+They ruthlessly killed anyone who did not share their ideology.
+Despite this, all hope was not lost, for the young boy matured into a man.
 He decided that it was time to fight back.
 His generation was strong and hardened from years of conflict and survival.
 When they gathered to fight they proved themselves a threat.

-"They had come close to assassinating the three magicians and were able to free the minds and hearts of many people.
+"They had nearly assassinated the three magicians and were able to free the minds and hearts of many people.
 Yet it was still not enough.
-The three magicians found the place where their enemy resided, and destroyed it.
+The three magicians found the place where the young man and his armies resided.
 From there the three were able to hunt down every living person who remained true to the powers of good.
 All that is, except the boy.